Quotient Categories and Phases

-\begin{corollary} The assignments $\catC \mapsto \plusI{\catC}$ and $\catD \mapsto \catD_{\quotP}$ give a one-to-one correspondence, up to dagger monoidal equivalence, between dagger monoidal categories: \begin{itemize} \item $\catC$ with distributive positive-free finite phased dagger biproducts; \item $\catD$ with distributive finite dagger biproducts and a positive-free choice of unitary global phases $\mathbb{P}$. \end{itemize} \end{corollary} \begin{proof} $\catD_\quotP$ has phased dagger biproducts by Lemma~\ref{lem:dagger_ph_biprod_main}, and its easy to see these are positive-free iff $\mathbb{P}$ is positive-free in $\catD$.
-Conversely, for $\catC$ as above apply Lemma~\ref{lem:DagBiprodPlusI} and Corollary~\ref{cor:biproducts}.
+\begin{corollary} There is a one-to-one correspondence, up to dagger monoidal equivalence, between dagger monoidal categories \begin{itemize} \item $\ctb$ with distributive finite phased dagger biproducts with positive-free phases; \item $\cta$ with distributive finite dagger biproducts and a positive-free choice of unitary global phases $\mathbb{P}$; \end{itemize} given by $\cta \mapsto \cta_{\quotP}$ and $\ctb \mapsto \plusIdag{\ctb}$. \end{corollary} \begin{proof} $\cta_\quotP$ has phased dagger biproducts by Lemma~\ref{lem:dagger_ph_biprod_main}, and from the description of phases in this category we see that they are positive-free iff $\mathbb{P}$ is positive-free in $\cta$.
+Conversely, for $\ctb$ as above apply Lemma~\ref{lem:DagBiprodPlusI} and Corollary~\ref{cor:biproducts}.
 Thanks to positive-freeness, every phase is a unitary and hence so are all elements of $\mathbb{P}$.